tayyab-ilyas/cybersecurity-blog-posts/COPY_ARTICLE_DETAILED_INSTRUCTIONS.md

 - You have an active internet connection to view the main Cybersecurity website

 **IDE Suggestion:**<br />
 We suggest using an official code editor such as VSCodium, VSCode, Notepad++, Sublime Text and more.
 However, a standard text editor such as `Notepad(Windows)`, `GEdit(Linux)` or `TextEdit(MacOS)` will work just fine.
-Be careful about adding text formatting and saving as a different file type _(must be `.md`)_.<br /><br />
+Be careful about adding text formating and saving as a different file type _(must be `.md`)_.<br />

 We use Markdown for these pages and a link has been provided below with more additional instructions and examples.
+However, <ins>**we have documented in extensive detail many of the options available in Markdown**</ins>.

 **_PRIVACY ADVISORY NOTICE:_**
 <br />_**VSCode** has <ins>Microsoft telemetry activated by default</ins>.
 You can turn this off in the File > Options window. **VSCodium** <ins>does not</ins> have the Microsoft telemetry activated by default.
 Both are based on open-source software and free to use._<br />